UPPMAX/UPPMAX-documentation/docs/cluster_guides/compiling_parallel.md

 Table of contents:

-    Compiling and running parallel programs on UPPMAX clusters.
+- Compiling and running parallel programs on UPPMAX clusters.
-        Introduction
+    - Introduction
-    Overview of available compilers from GCC and Intel and compatible MPI libraries Running serial programs on execution nodes
+- Overview of available compilers from GCC and Intel and compatible MPI libraries
+- Running serial programs on execution nodes
-    MPI using the OpenMPI library
+- MPI using the OpenMPI library
-        C programs
+    - C programs
-        Fortran programs
+    -Fortran programs
-    OpenMP
+- OpenMP
-        C programs
+    - C programs
-        Fortran programs
+    - Fortran programs
-    Pthreads
+- Pthreads

 This is a short tutorial about how to use the queuing system, and how to compile and run MPI and OpenMP jobs.